-4.7 Lot Owner Association
+4.7 Business Lot Owner Association (BLOA)

-The developer will establish a Lot Owners Association (LOA) at the initial Phase 1 industrial subdivision stage.
-The primary purpose of the BLOA will be to manage contracts with a waste management provider and undertake other administrative and maintenance functions as may be required.
+The developer will establish a Business Lot Owners Association (BLOA) at the initial Phase I industrial subdivision stage.
+The primary purpose of the BLOA will be to manage contracts with a waste management provider, operate and maintain the private irrigation areas, maintain the Municipal Reserve (MR) parcel, and undertake other administrative and maintenance functions as may be required.

-The Phase 2 industrial parcel and Future Hamlet Core Area parcels iare expected to be included in this LOA at the appropriate subdivision stage.
+The Phase 2 industrial parcel is expected to be included in the BLOA at the appropriate subdivision stage.